 CABOC Board of Directors

-Carolyn Castillo, Director, California Association of Bond Oversight Committees
+Carolyn Castillo, President, California Association of Bond Oversight Committees

-Carolyn Castillo, Director is responsible for Membership Services.
-Currently, Carolyn serves on the El Rancho Unified School District School Board and the Tri-Cities Regional Occupational Program School Board.
+Carolyn is the current President of the California Association of Bond Oversight Committees.
+Carolyn served on the El Rancho Unified School District School Board from 2018 -2022.
 Prior to being elected, Carolyn served on the Citizen’s Bond Oversight Committee.
+Carolyn background in facilities management complements the diverse experience to the board for effective oversight.

 Retired from Boeing’s Defense, Space and Security (BDS) business unit, Carolyn was a Program Management Specialist.
 In that capacity, Carolyn was responsible for deploying program management processes across various business units and identifying improvement opportunities.
 Additionally, Carolyn conducted internal organizational effectiveness assessments and served as an external assessor for the California Council for Excellence (CAPE)